wix-incubator/react-native-crash-course/docs/App.NativeModule.md

-> :point_right: I'm not sure this file is linked to / referenced anywhere in the tutorial, except for the intro section.
-I left a note in `App.tests.md` about linking from that file here.

-> :point_right: In some parts of this file Toast is capitalized, in some it is not.
-I am not sure which is the correct way to do it, but there is most certainly only one.
-This I am leaving to the file author / owner to pick one correct spelling.

 # Creating a Native Module in React Native
 ## What’s a Native Module?
 A native module is a set of javascript functions that are implemented natively for each platform (in our case that's iOS and Android).
 It's used in cases where native capabilities are needed - when react native doesn't have a corresponding module yet or when native performance is better.